ASM2C-group/amorphy/README.tex.md

 \\item Bond-angle distribution function (BAD): In this submodule, bond-angle distribution of angle between atoms to and is calculated.
-\\end{itemize} \\item \\textbf{topology.py:} This module performs the following operations: \\begin{itemize} \\item Compute coordination: In this submodule, the coordination number for given atom under cut-off value is calculated. \\item Wrap atoms: This submodule, wraps the atoms placed outside the simulation cell into the box using periodic boundary conditions. \\item Compute all distances: This submodule, prints all the possible distance between two atomic species for each frame. \\item Neighbor list: This submodule, returns a list of atomic ID around given atom. \\item Get constrained frame ID: This submodule, returns the frame ID in which two atoms come closer than the cut-off values defined.
+\\end{itemize} \\item \\textbf{topology.py:} This module performs the following operations:
+- Compute coordination: In this submodule, the coordination number for given atom under cut-off value is calculated.
+- Wrap atoms: This submodule, wraps the atoms placed outside the simulation cell into the box using periodic boundary conditions.
+- Compute all distances: This submodule, prints all the possible distance between two atomic species for each frame.
+- Neighbor list: This submodule, returns a list of atomic ID around given atom.
+- Get constrained frame ID: This submodule, returns the frame ID in which two atoms come closer than the cut-off values defined.
-\\item Hydrogen passivate: This submodule, attaches hydrogen atom to the terminal oxygen atoms in a molecular fragment. \\item Ground the
+- Hydrogen passivate: This submodule, attaches hydrogen atom to the terminal oxygen atoms in a molecular fragment.
-molecule: Given atomic ID of three atoms, this submodule, translates and rotates the whole molecular fragment in such a way that the given IDs are placed on the z = 0 plane. \\item Compute BO/NBO coordination: This submodule, computes the coordination number of cation with respect to bridging oxygen and non-bridging oxygen separately. \\end{itemize}
+- Ground the molecule: Given atomic ID of three atoms, this submodule, translates and rotates the whole molecular fragment in such a way that the given IDs are placed on the z = 0 plane.
+- Compute BO/NBO coordination: This submodule, computes the coordination number of cation with respect to bridging oxygen and non-bridging oxygen separately.
-\\item \\textbf{wannier_structural_analysis.py:} This module performs the following operations:
+- \\textbf{wannier_structural_analysis.py:} This module performs the following operations:
   - Use wannier centers around cation to study its local environment: Here considering cation as a host atom, the local environments such coordination number resolved percentage, average charge, bond asymmetry etc. around cation are obtained under the applied Wannier center constraints.
   - Use wannier centers around anion to study its local environment: Here considering anion as a host atom, the local environments such as coordination number resolved percentage, average charge, bond asymmetry etc. around anion are obtained under the applied Wannier center constraints.
   - Get BO/NBO ID: In this submodule, the atomic ID of bridging and non-bridging oxygen are returned.
 \\end{itemize}